 Add new nodes

-With KubeKey, you can increase the number of nodes to meet higher resource needs after the installation, especially in a production environment.
+With KubeKey, you can increase the number of nodes to meet higher resource needs after the installation, especially in production.
 For more information, see Add New Nodes.

 You need to drain a node before you remove it.
 For more information, see Remove Nodes.

 Uninstalling KubeSphere means it will be removed from your machine, which is irreversible.
 Please be cautious with the operation.